phquang98/webdev_project011/README.md

 # Webdev Project 011

+Written date: 18/02/2020

 This repo contains code to practice Redux.\
-In the future, should also learn what is Redux-thunk and Redux-saga.
+In the future, should also learn what is Redux-thunk and Redux-saga.\
+At the time of writing, run app OK.
+Remember to run Redux Dev Tools for debugging.

 Data flow: